-For your kilt, I need the following measurements:
+For your kilt, they will need a deposit and the following measurements:

 > Height in bare feet.